ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Manipulation of the evidence after it was generated can lead to undesired outcomes at the Verifier.

 Therefore, Verifiers MUST be designed to accept evidence based on their appraisal policies, regardless of the presence or absence of certain signature(s).
+Consequently, Verifiers MUST NOT make any inferences based on a missing signature, as the signature could have been removed in transit.

 This specification provides the transaction attribute "ak-spki" to effectively bind the content with the signature blocks that were generated by the Attester.
 When this attribute is provided, it reports the SPKI of one of the attestation keys used by the Attester to produce the evidence.
 This attribute is repeated for each of the attestation key used by the Attester.

 ## Privacy {#sec-cons-privacy}